uvarov-frontend/vanilla-calendar-pro/package/README.md

 ## React Component

-For detailed instructions on using Vanilla Calendar in a React component with TypeScript, please visit the [website](https://vanilla-calendar.com/docs/learn/additional-features/react-component) for comprehensive documentation and examples.
+For detailed instructions on using VanillaCalendar in a React component with TypeScript, please visit the [website](https://vanilla-calendar.com/docs/learn/additional-features/react-component) for comprehensive documentation and examples.

 ## API Reference